-The type of motor drive, the number of leads, and the wiring configuration all affect three main factors of a stepper motor: torque, inductance, and resistance.
+The type of motor drive, the number of leads, and the wiring configuration affect three main factors of a stepper motor: torque, inductance, and resistance.

 The torque of the motor is what we have been calling output in the discussion above.
 More technically, it is the force with which the motor rotates about an axis.
 The higher the force, the more the rotation and the better the output.

 On the other hand, induction measures how unwilling the motor is to accept a change in the current and thereby change the polarity to allow the motor to rotate.
 Low inductance is good because it means that the motor easily changes the polarity when the current changes.
 This means the motor rotates more efficiently.

 Finally, the resistance of a motor is the usual concept of how easily the current can pass through the wiring around the phases.
 Of course, a lower resistance is again a good thing because it means the current can pass through easily.

 But all of these three factors are affected by the three fundamental principles discussed above.
 A bipolar drive usually has a higher torque as compared to a unipolar drive.
 But this is again true for lower speeds.
 At higher speeds, the unipolar drive wins.

 A series configuration in bipolar drives delivers a good torque but increases both inductance and resistance.

 And as discussed earlier, we can get a bipolar motor with 8 leads connected in parallel, which delivers good performance both at low and high speeds but draws more current.